mstrivens/CV/README.md

 **Resourcing Group** (August 2015 to August 2017)
 Recruitment Consultant

-Developed relationships with clients gaining understanding of their needs through solution-based questions.
+- Developed relationships with new and existing clients using solution led questioning to understand and fulfil their needs

+- Asked to compile a creative technologies report looking into how we might better use technology to reach clients and candidates.

+- Doubled the gross profit of my desk to over £3000 weekly

 ## Skills